 Options for Youth (OFY) is a nonprofit organization whose staff have been developing programs for underserved adolescents in Chicago for 25 years.

 OFY has developed three different programs, all of which grew directly out of empirical research and continual feedback from adolescent program participants.
-The Subsequent Pregnancy Program (SPP) is a community-based program designed to delay second pregnancies among adolescent mothers.
+The Subsequent Pregnancy Program (SPP) is a community-based program designed to help teen mothers graduate from high school, delay a second pregnancy, and become self-sufficient.
 SPP was developed in response to study of adolescent welfare mothers, carried out at the University of Chicago, which suggested that a rapid second birth significantly increased the likelihood of school drop-out and longer term welfare dependency (Mosena, 1986).
 At that time, one-third of all babies born to teen mothers in the state of Illinois each were not first births (IDPH, 1989).
 SPP provides an integrated model of adolescent service delivery with two primary interventions: a personal, ongoing relationship with a Home Visitor, and intense training through participation in an Advisory Group.
-After one year of successful SPP participation and intense summer training, young mothers are paid to work as Peer Educators in their own schools and communities.

 Ten years of working directly with first-time adolescent mothers to delay a second pregnancy made it obvious that we needed to focus on the other side of the equation — young men.
-Begun in 2000, the Peer Advocates for Health Program (PAH) was designed to increase reproductive health knowledge, improve lifestyle choices, and increase utilization of clinic services among adolescent male participants living in underserved neighborhoods on the south side of Chicago.
-PAH has trained 175 young men, age 14 to 19, from 33 high schools, and these Peer Advocates have provided information to 6,000 other adolescents.
+Begun in 2000, the Peer Advocates for Health Program (PAH) and more recently, What’s Up with Manhood? were designed to increase health knowledge, improve lifestyle choices, decrease violence against partners & peers, and increase high school graduation rates among adolescent male participants living in underserved neighborhoods on the south and west sides of Chicago.
+We have trained hundreds of young men, age 14 to 19, from 33 high schools through our male programs.

 Through a partnership with Chicago Public Schools, Options for Youth is currently adapting its community-based program model to ensure high school graduation of adolescent parents in high school and school-readiness of their young children.
 With support from the Office of Early Childhood Education’s, Community Partnership Programs, we have expanded the Subsequent Pregnancy Program model by enhancing parenting skills and early childhood education provided to young parents attending three local high schools.
 In addition to weekly group training, each of the 100 young parents and their children participating in the Options Program receive regular home visits which provide an opportunity for continued parental training, developmental screening, and enriched parent-child activities.